hashhashu/separable-notes/README.md

 **Read this in other languages: [English](README.md), [中文](README_ZH.md).**

-**:exclamation:Before using, please conduct some tests first, and make sure to backup your code and notes promptly.**
+**:exclamation:Before using, please conduct some tests first, and make sure to backup your code and notes promptly.(timeline in vscode can also be used to recover content)**

 # separable-notes
 separable notes is a VSCode extension that can manage your inline code note, make your note separable.